How DevOps can protect customer data

 Access and use of data have always played a critical in the growth of companies.
 Whereas organizations previously struggled to get actionable data, today, the challenge is managing, sifting, and storing information.

 In light of cybersecurity concerns and consumer expectations on data protection, organizations shy away from giving developers copies of their production database.
 This, in turn, slows down the DevOps process and hinders developers from improving on products consistently.

 Though there is a genuine need to protect data, excluding the production database from the development process compromises the very customers you wish to protect.
-Also, with delivery automation and version control in your DevOps process, you can audit, control, and keep production data secure.
+Also, with delivery automation and version control in your DevOps process or DevOps database tools, you can audit, control, and keep production data secure.

 Granting developers access to copies of the production database will enable:

 - New product features to be released to customers in small bits and more frequently

 - Faster and more efficient creation, testing and deployment of databases

 For data to remain secure throughout the Software Development Life Cycle (SDLC), you must do the following.

 Since companies store data in central locations, it’s easy to assume that the data is safe.
 As a critical part of operations, data is always in motion.
 This is either through consumer activity or for use within the organization.